osks/ctenv/README.md

 scope.
 It can start a new container directly for a command, rather than keeping a container running in the background.

-- Makes sure that the container has a user that has the same name and UID/GID, so that permissions in mounted volumes match.
+- Makes sure that the container has a user that has the same name, same UID/GID and same path to HOME, so that permissions in mounted volumes match.

 - Optionally chown:s mounted volumes (similar to Podman's `:U` option to volumes) so they match the UID/GID.